 Growing up, I never thought of myself as someone who liked winter in the slightest–but then we packed our bags for Europe in winter and headed off to a world of Christmas markets, mulled wine, and snowy villages, and I realized that winter might just be one of my very favorite seasons.

-Plus, for those of us who, like Jeremy and I, grew in warmer climates, understanding what exactly you need to stay warm during winter in Europe is a bit of a trial and error process (seriously: neither Jeremy nor I owned so much as a peacoat until we were adults).
+Plus, for those of us who, like Jeremy and me, grew up in warmer climates, understanding what exactly you need to stay warm during winter in Europe is a bit of a trial-and-error process (seriously: neither Jeremy nor I owned so much as a peacoat until we were adults).

-Here’s what we suggest adding to your packing list for Europe this winter.
+Here’s what we suggest adding to your packing list for Europe in December, January, and February!

 Table of Contents